NanderTGA/prettier-s0urce/README.md

 - commit "new command system" line 1758 ~~removed inventory index numbers~~
   - ~~re-add using an option/setting (disabled by default ig)~~
   - No idea what this actually did, since the inventory index numbers are still there; should look into it sometime
+  - Add an option to hide those numbers
 - Add an option to change the spinning rat gif to something else or turn it off
 - Dot added some css/setting that changes some colors used inside windows/tabs/whatever-they're-called, and it doesn't work in this fork how I intended it I think, idk I need to look into it sometime.
 - The command bar hack command seems to break on higher latency networks, I guess it's trying to click a hack or port button that's not there yet
 - Tweak URL linkifying so d0t's description triggers it too
 - Add ability to customize alt-nav keybinds
 - Search all of github and greasyfork for other forks or userscripts for s0urce 2

-### Notes

-- Do not merge "fix: tampermonkey issue" either, it removes window snapping, but I already moved that to an option disabled by default